-As a transfer student, you will attend New Student Orientation August 18-22.
+As a transfer student, you will attend New Student Orientation January 20-23.
 The orientation program includes academic workshops about general degree requirements, presentations on majors and minors offered, interactive sessions with advisors and faculty to learn about academic opportunities, and individual appointments to resolve any transfer credit concerns.
-Find out more about about orientation week, as well as useful reminders about preparing for your arrival.
+Find out more about orientation week, and get some useful reminders about preparing for your arrival.

 You have the option to register online for courses during the summer.
-Please follow the instructions below, and complete the registration worksheet beginning July 14.
-Academic advisors will review your course selections on the worksheet, and reply within 3-5 business days with your assigned PIN to register for classes online through the student portal, MyNewSchool.
+Please follow the instructions below, and complete the registration worksheet beginning January 6.
+Academic advisors will review your course selections on the worksheet and reply within 3-5 business days with your assigned PIN to register for classes online through the student portal, MyNewSchool.
 First, however, some important information:

 Course Subject Code

 Each course has a subject code attached, which identifies the general subject area.
 For instance, psychology courses are denoted with the subject code LPSY, history courses with the subject code LHIS, music courses with LMUS, etc. See a legend of the various subject codes.

 Each course also has a number indicated, which identifies the level of instruction.

 - 3000-Level Courses: Intermediate Level (assumes some introductory course work in the field)

 - 4000-Level Courses: Advanced Level (assumes some intermediate course work in the field)